EvitaKnits/nigel-is-25/README.md

 **Issue:** The title above the YouTube video is not aligned with the left edge of the video, whereas the title above the image next to the YouTube video is (see image below).
 This is only on screens larger than a tablet.

 **BEFORE**

 ![Bugs One + Two](documentation/bug-one-two.png)

 **Fix:** This was because the YouTube video doesn't have the 50px padding either side that the rest of the divs including the photo does, so it made the text look mis-aligned.
 I fixed this by removing the 50px padding-left of the title so that it lined up with the left edge of the YouTube video.

 **AFTER**

 ![Bugs One + Two Fixed](documentation/bug-one-two-fixed.png)

+**Note:** This was ultimately changed to centered text above both of these but was a bug at the time because I had intended them to be left-aligned.

 #### Bug Two

 **Issue:** The super-wide screen made the All Bar One image on the homepage look small compared to the YouTube video.

 **BEFORE**

 ![Bugs One + Two](documentation/bug-one-two.png)

 **Fix:** I found that this was because the size of the original image was too small, so I replaced it with a bigger image and this solved the problem.

 **AFTER**

 ![Bugs One + Two Fixed](documentation/bug-one-two-fixed.png)

 #### Bug Three